 What types of companies can I open in Qatar?

-The most common types of companies in Qatar
+The most common types of companies

 are the limited liability company, the public shareholding company, and the branch.
 Partnerships, joint partnerships, and limited partnerships, as well as joint ventures, are available business forms.
 Foreign investors in Qatar